Prepare the map and form

 You'll configure the thumbnail for the data collection map in the Field Maps web app.

-- In the Map Viewer, click Map properties.
-Click Item details.
+- On the Contents toolbar, click Map properties.
+In the Map Properties pane, click Item details.

-The map's Overview page opens in the Field Maps web app.
+Your map opens in the Field Maps web app on the Overview page.

 Thumbnail images must be 600 x 400 pixels, landscape orientation, PNG or JPG format, and not larger than 1 MB in size.
 This will help participants identify the map in the Field Maps mobile app.